How do I keep my notes organized?

 Review the tips presented in the video you watched in Learn #2, How to Take Notes in Class.
 Take notes on the article, Social Media and Body Image: #Fitspiration at Its Worst, from American Fitness Journal, using one of the methods.
 As you read and take notes, reflect on the questions you developed in Module One: Ask Good Questions.

 Create notes, either in a note card or in a digital format.
 Refer to the note-taking information in Learn #2 and #7.

 Choose an idea or quote from the article Social Media and Body Image: #Fitspiration at Its Worst.
 Write a sentence or two that paraphrases the idea or quote you chose from from the article.

-Review Compile and Organize Your Data: Writing an Outline from INFOhio's WorldBook.
-(You will need the username and password if accessing from home.)
-Save the document in Evernote for future use.
+Review Compile and Organize Your Data: Writing an Outline from INFOhio's World Book.
+(You may need your school username and password if accessing from home.)

 Practice your outlining skills with this online Outline Maker.
 Practice organizing main points and supporting details.
 Outlining will help you produce a well-organized paper.